 230 volts, 50Hz.
 Round three-pin plugs are used.

-English is the official language but Setswana is widely spoken.
+English is the official language but Setswana is the most widely spoken language.

 Tipping is expected in tourist hotels and restaurants.
-Many automatically add a service charge, but where not, a 10-15% tip is appreciated.
+Many automatically add a service charge, but where not, a 10 to 15 percent tip is appreciated.
 Taxi drivers, porters and golf caddies should also be tipped a relative amount.
-Tour guides, trackers and game rangers rely largely on tips for their income and should be rewarded accordingly.
+Tour guides, trackers and game rangers rely largely on tips for their income and should be paid accordingly.

 The majority of visits to Botswana are trouble-free, but visitors should be aware of the increasing incidence of crime, particularly armed robbery and rape, in the main towns.
 Wildlife and livestock make driving hazardous, so driving at night should be avoided.